jverzani/BinderPlots.jl/docs/src/index.md

 # BinderPlots

-Documentation for [BinderPlots](https://github.com/jverzani/BinderPlots.jl), a simple plotting package for resource-constrained enviroments using `PlotlyLight.jl` to render graphics described with in an interface inspreded by `Plots.jl`.
+Documentation for [BinderPlots](https://github.com/jverzani/BinderPlots.jl), a simple plotting package for resource-constrained environments using `PlotlyLight.jl` to render graphics described with in an interface inspreded by `Plots.jl`.

 * [Plotly](https://plotly.com/) is a JavaScript library for plotting that is widely used and has supported interfaces for `Python`, `R`, and `Julia` (through `PlotlyJS`).
 * [PlotlyLight](https://github.com/JuliaComputing/PlotlyLight.jl) is a very lightweight package to create `Plotly` graphs using the JavaScript interface.
 The JSON structures are readily created using the clever `Config` constructor on the `Julia` side.